grayscale636/grayscale636/README.md

 # Hi there! 👋<br>

-## I'm Happy Gery Pangestu, a passionate Data Engineering and Machine Learning🌍<br>
+## I'm Happy Gery Pangestu, a passionate person in Data Engineering and Machine Learning🌍<br>

 🔭 I’m currently learn how to make good model, get insight from the data to make the world a better place.<br>
 <br>